 The Benign Cult of Primetime Alcoholics Anonymous

-Primetime Stresses God For Broken People
+Primetime Emphasizes God Consciousness For Broken People

+The Christ manifested as the Jesus person to teach correct thinking to incorrectly thinking people.
+Jesus was about healing the broken alcoholics and mental illness sufferers of his day.
 It is imperative for the recovering alcoholic to have the prerequisite connection to God before attempting to go past Step 3.
 Primetime focuses on God and that is why Primetime is so different from other AA meetings.
 The reason that I as an alcoholic need God in my life is so that when I finally let God show me what I am really like, I will be able to work with the bittersweet truth.

 After two decades of relapsing in neighborhood AA I was finally able to find a way to spiritually treat my problems by devoting two and a half years of my life to the Cult of Primetime AA.